pbs-assess/adv-r-pbs/exercises/04-subsetting.md

     ##  [1]  2  3  6  4  8 12  5 10 15 20

 > It returns the upper triangle of the matrix.

-Second part (FIXME?): it
-> behaves like drop = TRUE?
+> Second part: The results are coerced to a vector the same way as
+> `as.vector(x)` works.

 4. Why does mtcars\[1:20\] return an error?
 How does it differ from the similar mtcars\[1:20, \]?